J. J. Wolf

-Jeffrey John "J. J." Wolf (born December 21, 1998) is an American professional tennis player.
-He achieved a career-high ATP singles ranking of world No. 39 on 13 February 2023.
-Wolf played collegiately at Ohio State University.
+Jeffrey John "J. J." Wolf (born December 21, 1998) is an American inactive professional tennis player.
+He has a career-high ATP singles ranking of world No. 39, achieved on 13 February 2023.
+On the junior tour, Wolf has a career-high ranking of No. 18 achieved on 16 May 2016.

 Early years

 Wolf was born in Cincinnati, Ohio and attended Cincinnati Country Day School in Indian Hill, Ohio.
-He is the grandson of NBA basketball coach Charley Wolf.
+He is the grandson of NBA basketball coach Charles Wolf.

 In 2016, as the nation's third ranked recruit, he committed to playing collegiate tennis for the Ohio State Buckeyes.

-On the junior tour, Wolf has a career-high ranking of No. 18 achieved on May 16, 2016.

 College

+Wolf played college tennis at Ohio State University.

-In his first season, at Ohio State University, Wolf was named 2017 Big Ten Freshman of the Year and First-Team All Big Ten.
+In his first season, Wolf was named 2017 Big Ten Freshman of the Year and First-Team All Big Ten.

 As of April 23, 2019 Wolf was the No. 1 ranked college player in the U.S.

 In 2019, Wolf had a combined record of 45–3 between singles and doubles.
 On April 25, 2019, Wolf was named Big Ten Men's Tennis Athlete of the Year.